giovanniguidi/Seq-2-Seq-OCR/README.md

 ## Data

-Download the dataset from
-http://www.fki.inf.unibe.ch/databases/iam-handwriting-database (you need first to register).
+Download the IAM dataset "words" (words/ and words.txt) from http://www.fki.inf.unibe.ch/databases/iam-handwriting-database (you need first to register).

-Put the IAM dataset "words" data into a "data" folder.
+Put the "words" folder and words.txt file in "datasets".

-Folder structure should be data/a01 ... data/a02 and data/words.txt
+Folder structure should be ./datasets/words/a01, ./datasets/words/a02, ... and ./dataset/words.txt.

 This is an example of images in the dataset: